wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ## Ways to install Consul binary

-   <strong>PROTIP: The Consul executable binary is designed to run either as a local agent or as server.
-See install instructions below.</strong>
+   PROTIP: The Consul executable binary is designed to run either as a local long-running <strong>daemon</strong> or in <strong>server mode</strong>.
+See install instructions below for each operating system: macOS, Linux, Windows.

+   Consul can be controlled using CLI, API, GUI.

-1. Consul can be controlled using <strong>CLI commands</strong> without licensing as FOSS (Free open-sourced software) using code from:
+1. Consul can be controlled using <strong>CLI commands</strong> without licensing as FOSS (Free open-sourced software) using code open-sourced at:

    <a target="_blank" href="https://github.com/hashicorp/consul">https://github.com/hashicorp/consul</a>

+   Consul written in the <a target="_blank" href="https://wilsonmar.github.io/golang/">Go programming language</a>.
+The GUI is in JavaScript with Handlebars templating, SCSS, and Gherkin.

-   Initiated in 2014, it has garnered over 24,000 stars, with over a million downloads monthly.
+   Initiated in 2014, it has garnered nearly 25,000 stars, with over a million downloads monthly.

    ### Core use cases of Consul